Key statistics for lung cancer

 Most lung cancer statistics include both small cell and non-small cell lung cancers.

 Lung cancer (both small cell and non-small cell) is the second most common cancer in both men and women (not counting skin cancer).
 In men, prostate cancer is more common, while in women breast cancer is more common.
-Lung cancer accounts for about 14% of all new cancers.
+About 14% of all new cancers are lung cancers.

 Lung cancer mainly occurs in older people.
-About 2 out of 3 people diagnosed with lung cancer are 65 or older; fewer than 2% of all cases are found in people younger than 45.
-The average age at the time of diagnosis is about 71.
+About 2 out of 3 people diagnosed with lung cancer are 65 or older, while less than 2% are younger than 45.
+The average age at the time of diagnosis is about 70.

-Black men are about 40% more likely to develop lung cancer than white men.
-The rate is about the same in black women and in white women.
+Black men are about 20% more likely to develop lung cancer than white men.
+The rate is about 10% lower in black women than in white women.
 Both black and white women have lower rates than men, but the gap is closing.
-The lung cancer rate has been dropping among men over the past 2 decades and has just recently begun to drop in women.
+The lung cancer rate has been dropping among men over the past few decades, but only for about the last decade in women.

 Statistics on survival in people with lung cancer vary depending on the stage (extent) of the cancer when it is diagnosed.
-Survival statistics based on the stage of the cancer are discussed in the section called "How is non-small cell lung cancer staged?"
+For survival statistics based on the stage of the cancer, see “Non-small cell lung cancer survival rates by stage.”

-Despite the very serious prognosis (outlook) of lung cancer, some people are cured.
-More than 350,000 people alive today have been diagnosed with lung cancer at some point.
+Despite the very serious prognosis (outlook) of lung cancer, some people with earlier stage cancers are cured.
+More than 430,000 people alive today have been diagnosed with lung cancer at some point.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.

 Last Revised: 05/16/2016